SteviLen420/TQE_simulation/TQE_BLACK_HOLE_CLEANUP_AND_RENEWAL.md

 Large black holes evaporate on timescales vastly exceeding stellar ages, but inevitably their entropy is exported to Hawking quanta, cleansing the universe of compact remnants.

-**Interpretation.** In TQE language, black holes are extremal configurations whose microstates saturate the orientation functional: $I(\psi)$ is locally maximised on horizon degrees of freedom, so the master coupling remains highly biased there.
+**Interpretation.** In TQE language, black holes are extremal configurations whose microstates saturate the orientation functional: $I(\psi)$ is locally maximised on horizon degrees of freedom regardless of which orientation metric currently feels most faithful (I haven’t crowned a single champion yet).
 Hawking radiation is the slow bleed that redistributes that bias into the ambient de Sitter bath.
 No matter how massive the hole, evaporation guarantees that its local “preference” cannot persist forever.
 The cleanup is therefore statistical as well as physical: it removes outliers so that the ensemble can return to the unbiased regime needed for Π to act cleanly.

 ## 3. Entropy Accounting and the March to Heat Death